srushti-714/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_12_lab_ak.md

     > **Note**: Wait for the sign-in process to finish.

-1. At the command prompt, enter the following command, and then select Enter to list all the apps in your **MonitoredAssets** resource group:
+1. At the command prompt, enter the following command, and then select Enter to list all the apps in your **MonitoredAssets-[deployId]** resource group:

     ```
-    az webapp list --resource-group MonitoredAssets
+    az webapp list --resource-group MonitoredAssets-[deployId]
     ```

 1. Enter the following command, and then select Enter to find the apps that have the prefix **smpapi\***:

     ```
-    az webapp list --resource-group MonitoredAssets --query "[?starts_with(name, 'smpapi')]"
+    az webapp list --resource-group MonitoredAssets-[deployId] --query "[?starts_with(name, 'smpapi')]"
     ```

 1. Enter the following command, and then select Enter to render out only the name of the single app that has the **smpapi\***:

     ```
-    az webapp list --resource-group MonitoredAssets --query "[?starts_with(name, 'smpapi')].{Name:name}" --output tsv
+    az webapp list --resource-group MonitoredAssets-[deployId] --query "[?starts_with(name, 'smpapi')].{Name:name}" --output tsv
     ```

 1. Enter the following command, and then select Enter to change the current directory to the **Allfiles (F):\\Allfiles\\Labs\\12\\Starter** directory that contains the deployment files: